-Please go here if you are interested in applying for the online Master's program.
+Please go here if you are interested in applying for one of our online master's programs.

-All PhD applications are due January 15th, but applicants are encouraged to submit their materials earlier, if possible.
-Applicants are accepted for full-time study beginning in the Fall quarter only.
-The Ph.D. in Criminology, Law and Society is a rigorous program, demanding full-time study, and is therefore not appropriate for career professionals who wish to combine working with studying for an advanced degree.
-Such individuals may be interested in our on-line Masters Degree program.
+Applicants are accepted for full-time study beginning in the Fall Quarter only.
+The Ph.D. in Criminology, Law and Society is a rigorous program demanding full-time study and is therefore not appropriate for career professionals who wish to combine working with studying for an advanced degree.
+Such individuals may be interested in one of our online master's programs.

 For complete information on admissions requirements and the application process, visit the Graduate Division.

-Through UCI's Program in Law and Graduate Studies, students can concurrently earn a JD and PhD in Criminology, Law and Society.
-Details about this program are available at: http://www.law.uci.edu/academics/interdisciplinary-studies/concurrent-degrees.html.
+Through UCI's Program in Law and Graduate Studies, students can concurrently earn a J.D. and Ph.D. in Criminology, Law and Society.
+Details about this program are available here.